tarantool/cartridge/topics/error-handling.md

 	test.lua:15: in main chunk
 ```

-However, `net.box` doesn't keep stack trace from the remote.
-In that case `errors.netbox_eval` comes to the rescue.
-It will find stack trace from local and remote hosts and restore metatables.
+Remote `net.box` calls don't keep stack trace from the remote.
+In that
+case `errors.netbox_eval` comes to the rescue.
+It will find stack trace
+from local and remote hosts and restore metatables.

 ```
 > conn = require('net.box').connect('localhost:3301')